Azasakhe/Netflix/FAQ-(Errors).md

 - Netflix has implemented some changes, so changes will need to be made by the developers of the add-on.

-### Entity used incorrect user authentication data type
+### MSL Error: Entity used incorrect user authentication data type

 It happens very rarely, so it is difficult to find a solution, it is usually a temporary problem that solves itself in a day or two without doing anything.

-### Entity used incorrect key exchange data type
+### MSL Error: Entity used incorrect key exchange data type

 It happens very rarely, so it is difficult to find a solution, it is usually a temporary problem that solves itself in a day or two without doing anything.

+### MSL Error: Email or password is incorrect

+Known use cases when this error can be raised are:
+- You have changed account password
+- Netflix has resetted your password

+The only solution known is do Logout from addon settings.
+After that login again, if you had used Auth Key method you will need to generate a new Auth Key.

+### MSL Error: User must login again

+This error could happens when you have done "Sign out of all devices" from website account.

+When you do "Sign out of all devices" from website, you need to do also Logout from the add-on settings.
+After that it is important **waiting about 10 minutes before login again** (if you had used Auth Key method you will need to generate a new Auth Key), otherwise same error will be shown again.

 ### HTTPError: 403 Client Error: Forbidden for url ...